Martinez loving life at Inter amid reported Barca interest

 “I have had to adapt to a new culture in another country and learn another language.
 I played little under the previous manager, but under Conte I have grown a lot and I am enjoying how things are going."

-Conte secured the capture of Lukaku from Manchester United, a player he tried to sign at Chelsea, and Martinez has been a huge beneficiary of the head coach getting his man.
+Conte secured the capture of Lukaku from Manchester United, a player he tried to sign at Chelsea, and Martinez has been a huge beneficiary of the manager getting his man.

 "He is a very good person who helps me out.
 I am very happy to have met him.”